About the Program

 I'm a UW-Madison student.
-Can I apply to the IBS-SRP?
+Can I apply to SIGNALS?

 Yes.
 Preference may be given to members of underrepresented minority groups (African American, Hispanic, Native American, Southeast Asian, Native Alaskan or Native Pacific Islander), low-income and first-generation college students, and other underserved groups, depending on funding requirements and other considerations.